Swetrix - Google Analytics Replacement?

 One of Swetrix’s main features is being open-source.
 This is mighty impressive as this means you can customize the tool to be what you want it to be.
 Another great outcome of the tool being open-source is the ability to have it on premise, that is to say to install it on your own server and managing it from there.
 This is relatively similar to implementing Google Analytics 4 server-side with Google Tag Manager; albeit much less costly.
 More importantly using open-source, software means finding bugs and making contributions to the community.
 That being said, an amazing side-effect of Swetrix being open-source is the ability to check what the team is working on in to know what is going to be released soon.
 Here’s the their public roadmap.
 Swetrix is open startup, besides seeing their public roadmap for the development of the project, you can also check metrics related to their revenue, profit, costs and more.
 You check their metrics in their performance page.
 With this much information being available to the end user, we can safely state that their promise of transparency is upheld.

 As for being cookieless, that is also true.
-For the rest of the blog post, we will show examples both from Datakyu's own website which uses Swetrix as well as the Swetrix's public dashboard.
-Let's have a look at the cookie list on datakyu's website.
+For the rest of the blog post, we will show examples both from Datakyu’s own website which uses Swetrix as well as the Swetrix’s public dashboard.

-As the we can see from Figure 1, when Swetrix is add to a website, they do not use cookies to track user behaviour.
 You may ask how do I know that Swetrix is collecting data?
 There are two ways to go about doing that.
-The first one is to check your project's dashboard.
+The first one is to check your project’s dashboard.
 Swetrix has ~1m latency when it comes to data processing which is bounds and leaps compared to Google Analytics 4, a topic we will come back to later.
 The second way we can check if the data has been sent is the Network tab.

-As we can see from Figure 2, using the Network tab, not only can we confirm that data was sent to Swetrix, but also check what data was sent.
+Using the Network tab, not only can we confirm that data was sent to Swetrix, but also check what data was sent.
 As far as these features go, Swetrix is doing an amazing job at transparency and being cookieless.

 Latency in data processing